John-JonSteyn/John-JonSteyn/README.md

 ## Who Am I

-I’m a Software Engineer focused on Augmented and Virtual Reality, with a Bachelor of Science in Computing and a passion for building educational simulations that are immersive, intelligent, and human-centred.
+I’m a Software Engineer working in extended reality — the intersection of digital systems and embodied experience.
+But for me, the goal has never been to build technology for its own sake.
+What matters is how these tools shape us — how they support human growth, attention, memory, and presence, or in some cases, quietly erode them.

-My undergraduate degree was completed entirely online, often without direct academic support.
-That experience—both isolating and deeply formative—taught me to navigate complexity independently, but it also instilled in me a lasting commitment to helping others through their own academic journeys.
-It’s part of why I mentor interns, run a small study group, and try to share what I learn wherever I can.
+With a Bachelor of Science in Computing and a Master’s degree in Artificial Intelligence currently underway, I’m committed to understanding not just how intelligent systems function, but how they interact with the human mind — and how they might meaningfully complement it.

-I'm currently pursuing a Master of Science in Artificial Intelligence at the University of Essex.
-While I’ve not yet chosen a research focus, my core interest lies in Cognitive Computing—particularly in how technology and intelligent systems might enhance the way we think, learn, and grow.
+My own academic path began online, often without direct guidance or structure.
+That experience formed in me both resilience and a quiet conviction: people thrive not in isolation, but in relationship and shared curiosity.
+It’s why I mentor interns, host a study group, and share insights when I can — not because I have all the answers, but because I believe learning should be collaborative, transparent, and human.

-This GitHub isn't always busy, but I tend to be more active on the platforms linked above, where I share thoughts and resources in a more conversational format, when time and clarity permit.
+This GitHub is a small part of that journey.
+I’m more active on the platforms above, where I post reflections and resources when time and clarity allow.

-If any part of this resonates, feel free to reach out.
+If any of this resonates, feel free to reach out.
 I'm always open to meaningful dialogue and collaborative curiosity.